obophenotype/provisional_cell_ontology/README.md

 ## For Editors

-Currently, for the release to be prepared correctly, we need to force components to be built first - this can be done by using `sh run.sh make all_components prepare_release`
+Currently, for the release to be prepared correctly, we need to force bdso-ext.owl component to be built first - this can be done by using `sh run.sh make components/bdso-base-ext.owl prepare_release`